Nokku-Organization/Sentinel-Terraform-Enterprise/README.md

         ├── mock-tfstate-v2.sentinel
         └── mock-tfrun.sentinel

-Each configuration that needs access to the mock should reference the mock data files within the mock block in the Sentinel configuration file.

-For sentinel apply, this path is relative to the working directory.
-Assuming you always run this command from the repository root, the sentinel.json configuration file would look like:
+The sentinel.json configuration file would look like:

     {
       "mock": {